AltusConsulting/sparkbot-appd-botkit/README.md

 where:

-- SPARK_TOKEN is the API access token of your Cisco Spark bot.
+- BOT_TOKEN is the API access token of your Webex Teams bot.
-- PUBLIC_URL is the root URL at which Cisco Spark can reach your bot.
+- PUBLIC_URL is the root URL at which Webex Teams can reach your bot.
 If you're using ngrok, this should be the URL ngrok exposes when you run it.
-- SECRET is the secret that Cisco Spark uses to sign the JSON webhooks events posted to your bot.
+- SECRET is the secret that Webex Teams uses to sign the JSON webhooks events posted to your bot.
 - APPD_ACCOUNT is your AppDynamics account name.
 - REDIS_URL is the URL of the Redis instance you installed.

+### Testing your bot

+To test that your bot is online, add it to your Webex Teams account as you will add any other contact and ask the bot for help with the `help` command.

 ## Notifications Module

-The notifications module allows you to subscribe to specific types of notifications (Errors, Warnings and Informational), so that when your AppDynamics instance detects an event in one of your monitored applications the AppD Bot will send you a message directly via Cisco Spark.
+The notifications module allows you to subscribe to specific types of notifications (Errors, Warnings and Informational), so that when your AppDynamics instance detects an event in one of your monitored applications the AppD Bot will send you a message directly via Webex Teams.

 ### Subscribing to a notification